Be prepared before your visit to the accountant office! Having all your documents in order…

-- The annual gift tax exclusion allows individuals to give up to $14,000 tax-free to a single donee
+- The annual exclusion allows individuals to give up to $15,000 gift tax-free to the same recipient.

-- Spouses are entitled to the same annual gift tax exclusion benefit, for a combined total of $28,000 to a single donee (called a "split gift”)
+- Spouses are entitled to the same annual gift tax exclusion benefit for a combined total of $30,000 to a single recipient (called a "split gift").

-- The annual gift tax exclusion applies to an unlimited number of donees
+- The annual gift tax exclusion applies to an unlimited number of recipients.

 - Transfers in excess of either the annual gift tax exclusion or the lifetime gift tax exclusion are subject to a maximum tax rate of 40%